abhayagiri/what-is-buddhism/main.md

 adopted the path of extreme asceticism---not allowing himself to feel pleasure while fasting to the brink of death---but still to no avail.

-By age 35, Siddhattha had realized that neither self-indulgence nor self- torment would lead to true happiness.
+By age 35, Siddhattha had realized that neither self-indulgence nor self-torment would lead to true happiness.
 He then tried a different tact.
 Turning away from these two extremes, he applied his mind to developing deep concentration and freedom through wisdom.
 Sitting beneath the branches of what is now known as the Bodhi Tree, he developed his mind in luminous and tranquil states of meditation.
 With the extraordinary clarity and sharp penetrative